Asmod4n/mruby-postgresql/README.md

 # mruby-postgresql
-mruby binding for the libbq from postgresql
+mruby binding for libbq from postgresql

-This is just a simple wrapper around libpq from postgresql.

 Connection